Spatiotemporal k-means: Spatiotemporal -means

 \section{Spatiotemporal $k$-means}

-Drawing inspiration from approaches that define unique spatiotemporal distance metrics ~\cite{izakian2012clustering, chen2015clustering}, we propose a clustering objective that provides a unified formulation over space and time and predicts cluster membership for each point at every time step.
-We build upon the $k$-means algorithm, as opposed to density-based methods, so that cluster centers are explicitly tracked and there are fewer parameters to tune.
-In a single pass of Phase 1, without any post-processing, point membership and dynamic cluster center paths are output.
-We provide an optional secondary phase to our method that can extract stable, long-term associations between data points.
-We compare the results of our method against the state-of-the-art baseline methods on the benchmark data provided by Cakmak et. al ~\cite{cakmak2021spatio}.
+Drawing inspiration from approaches that define unique spatiotemporal distance metrics, we propose a clustering objective function that provides a unified formulation over space and time and predicts cluster membership for each point at every time step~\citep{izakian2012clustering, chen2015clustering}.
+We build upon the $k$-means algorithm, so that cluster centers are explicitly tracked and there are fewer parameters to tune.
+In a single pass of Phase 1, without post-processing, point membership and dynamic cluster center paths are output.
+We provide an optional secondary phase that can extract stable, long-term clusters.